heylucasterra/Trigger/README.md

 Trigger relies heavily on Grunt for a [number of things](#gruntjs).
 If you haven't used Grunt before, check out the [get started guide](http://gruntjs.com/getting-started).

-To install the needed packages, please open Trigger in terminal and type `npm install`.
+To install the needed packages, please open Trigger in terminal and type `npm install && bower install`.
 Then running `grunt` in terminal will run [Trigger's defaults plugins](#gruntjs).
 To optimize your images, run `grunt img` in terminal.